Chart Color Schemes

 Educational attainment in Kurrajong Heights - Ebenezer aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.6%, significantly lower than the SA4 region average of 40.4%.
-Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.1%).
-Vocational credentials are held by 44.3% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 32.7%.
-Educational participation is high, with 27.9% currently enrolled in formal education: 9.9% in primary, 7.9% in secondary, and 3.4% in tertiary education.
+Bachelor degrees are most common among qualifications, at 12.5%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.1%).
+Vocational credentials are held by 44.3% of residents aged 15 and above, with advanced diplomas at 11.6% and certificates at 32.7%.
+Educational participation is high, with 27.9% of residents currently enrolled in formal education.

-The area has 13 schools serving 2,371 students, with typical Australian school conditions (ICSEA: 995) offering balanced educational opportunities.
-These include 11 primary, 1 secondary, and 1 K-12 school.
+This includes 9.9% in primary education, 7.9% in secondary education, and 3.4% pursuing tertiary education.
+The area has 13 schools serving 2,371 students, with typical Australian school conditions (ICSEA: 995) indicating balanced educational opportunities.
+The educational mix includes 11 primary, 1 secondary, and 1 K-12 school.

 Frequently Asked Questions - Education